HICL-SYSU/DCTN/README.md

 # DCTN:Deformable Constraint Transport Network

 ## Introduction
-This is a release of the paper： A Deformable Constraint Transport Network for Optimal Aortic Segmentation from CT Images, including the pre-processing and the network implementation.
+This is a release of the paper： A Deformable Constraint Transport Network for Optimal Aortic Segmentation from CT Images, including the pre-processing, the network structure and the training implementation.

 ## News